jsreport/docs/installation/OpenShift.md

+﻿
 # Starting with jsreport on OpenShift (step by step instruction)

+**IMPORTANT: This article is outdated and applies just for jsreport v1**

 This description helps you get up and running quickly with a jsreport installation on OpenShift.